Top 10 mistakes to avoid in Facebook Video Marketing

 - You can choose from various ad formats, including video ads, carousel ads, and sponsored video posts.

-- On the other hand, organic reach strategies involve promoting your video through your existing network and followers.
+B. Organic reach strategies involve promoting your video through your existing network and followers.

 - This can include sharing videos on your Facebook page.